Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Particle scattering and transport

 \subsection{Galactic cosmic rays}

-[H-II:9.5.2] ``GCRs are cosmic rays that pervade interstellar space and enter the heliosphere from the outside.
+\ors[II:9.5.2] ``GCRs \indexit{cosmic ray}are cosmic rays that pervade interstellar space and enter the heliosphere from the outside.
 The vast majority of them are swept out of the heliosphere before ever reaching Earth's orbit. [\ldots\ For] the purpose of a simple illustration of modulation, consider the steady-state Parker transport equation in one-dimensional spherical coordinates given by

 [Note that this derives from Eq.~(\ref{eq:boltzmanndiffusion}) with \tc{a} set to zero and for $D_{ij}=0$ and uses that in spherical symmetry with an assumed constant solar wind speed $u$ (and neglecting gravity) one has $\partial v / \partial x_i = 2v/r$] (this simple illustration neglects the effect of the heliosheath and termination shock).
 Here we have taken the diffusion tensor to be symmetric and $\kappa_{rr}=\kappa$.